DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 > [!NOTE] Title
 > FROM THIS POINT ONWARD.
 KILL EVERY MONSTER AS SOON AS YOU SEE IT.
 OR WALK PAST IT IF YOU CAN.

+# 3rd Floor
+- Memory room
+	- Pick up the memory.
+	- Open the journal, click the memory and read it.
+-